SOC - Sociology

-General education introductory course.
+General education social and behavioral sciences introductory course.
 Introduces basic concepts, propositions and theoretical approaches of sociology, including elementary methods of studying social phenomena.
 The basic course for students who intend to take additional courses in sociology.

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as WOMS 306.
-Serves as an introduction to the sociology of gender.
-Explores how gender is socially constructed through culture, everyday interactions, the media, and institutions such as the family, education, and work.
-Considers the consequences of gender for relationships, sexuality, economic opportunity, and well-being, with a goal of connecting theory and research on gender to personal experiences.
-Examines how gender intersects with other forms of social inequality, including race, social class, and sexual orientation.
+Introduces the sociology of gender.
+Explores how gender is socially constructed through culture, everyday interactions, the media, and institutions such as the family, education and work.
+Considers the consequences of gender for relationships, sexuality, economic opportunity and well-being, with a goal of connecting theory and research on gender to personal experiences.
+Examines how gender intersects with other forms of social inequality, including race, social class and sexual orientation.
 Course includes diversity content.

 SOC 307.
-Romantic Relations in a Changing Society 3 credit hours
+Romantic Relations in a Changing Society (3).

 Romantic relationships are studied from the perspective that rapid changes in society can and do affect what we experience as romance.
 Technology, aging, urbanization, the Internet, the emancipation of women, cohabitation, divorce and later marriage are social variables that impact romantic relations.
 Examines such subjects with an eye to contemporary research on the topics.

 Looks at different relationship types and the common problems found in such relationships.
 Course has practical information about how to avoid the pitfalls of close relationships.
 Students are exposed to romantic relations, friendships, family and co-worker relationship types and look at how these relationships are affected by such variables as gender, power, conflict, communication and boundary problems.